-Snapper fillet is an excellent source of lean protein and tastes amazing!
-This recipe adds a simple celery and parsley salad with tahini dressing for a healthy meal you can have ready in less than 30 minutes.
+Snapper Fillet is an excellent source of lean protein that tastes amazing!
+Paired with a simple celery and parsley salad tossed with tahini dressing, this delicious and healthy meal is ready in less than 30 minutes.

-Fish is perfect for quick dinners because, depending on its thickness, any fillet is usually baked through in less than 20 minutes during which you can prepare your side or sides.
+Fish is perfect for quick dinners.
+Depending on the thickness, most fillets will be baked through in less than 20 minutes, which gives you time to prepare any sides.

-Step 1: Grease a baking sheet or piece of parchment paper with a few drops of olive oil to prevent the snapper fillets from sticking.
+Step 2: Grease a baking sheet with a few drops of olive oil.

-Step 2: Place the snapper fillets with the skin side down and sprinkle with salt and pepper.
+Step 3: Place fish fillets skin-side down on the baking sheet and generously sprinkle with sea salt and pepper.

 That’s it!
 You can, of course, add additional flavor to the fillets by using fresh or dried spices, but I prefer to keep it simple because the snapper tastes great in itself.
 I would rather have a flavorful salad on the side (like the celery and parsley salad in this recipe).

-- There are many different varieties of snapper (red snapper, rainbow snapper, yellowtail snapper, etc.) but you can cook them all in the same way and they all taste great.
-Just be aware that some of them (like the red snapper) have been overfished in the wild so please get your snapper from a place that only sells seafood from sustainable sources.
+You can cook them all in the same way, and each one tastes great.
+Just be aware that some varieties, like the red snapper, have been overfished in the wild.
+For this reason, try to get your snapper from a place that only sells seafood from sustainable sources.

 Besides, parsley combined with celery and a fancy tahini lemon dressing tastes, uh-mazing!!!

-Place fish fillets skin side down on baking sheet and generously sprinkle with sea salt and pepper.
+- Place fish fillets skin-side down on the baking sheet and generously sprinkle with sea salt and pepper.

-Bake in the preheated oven for about 15-18 minutes depending on thickness.
+- Bake for about 15-18 minutes depending on thickness.

-Wash and de-stalk parsley, then dry the leaves and coarsely chop.
-Add to bowl with celery.
+- Wash and de-stalk parsley, then dry the leaves and coarsely chop.
+Add to the bowl with the celery.

-Once fish is cooked, take out of the oven and serve with celery parsley salad and tahini dressing and some extra lemon if desired.
+- Once fish is cooked, remove from oven and serve with celery parsley salad and tahini dressing.
+Top with an extra squeeze of lemon if desired.